American bison hunting: Commercial hunting

-For a decade after 1873, there were several hundred, perhaps over a thousand, such commercial hide hunting outfits harvesting bison at any one time, vastly exceeding the take by Native Americans or individual meat hunters.
+For a decade after 1873, there were several hundred, perhaps over a thousand, such commercial hide-hunting outfits harvesting bison at any one time, vastly exceeding the take by Native Americans or individual meat hunters.
 The commercial take arguably was anywhere from 2,000 to 100,000 animals per day depending on the season, though there are no statistics available.
-It was said that the Big .50s were fired so much that hunters needed at least two rifles to let the barrels cool off; The Fireside Book of Guns reports they were sometimes quenched in the winter snow.
+It was said that the .50 caliber (12.7mm) rifles were fired so much that buffalo hunters needed at least two or three rifles to allow the barrels cool off; The Fireside Book of Guns reports that the rifles were sometimes quenched in the winter snow to expedite the process.
 Dodge City saw railroad cars sent East filled with stacked hides.

-The building of the railroads through Colorado and Kansas split the bison herd in two parts, the southern herd and the northern herd.
+The building of the railroads through Colorado and Kansas split the bison herd into two parts, the southern herd and the northern herd.
 The last refuge of the southern herd was in the Texas Panhandle.

 Discussion of bison protection

 As the great herds began to wane, proposals to protect the bison were discussed.
 In some cases, individual military officers attempted to end the mass slaughter of these buffalo.
 William F. "Buffalo Bill" Cody, among others, spoke in favor of protecting the bison because he saw that the pressure on the species was too great.
 Yet these proposals were discouraged since it was recognized that the Plains Indians, some of the tribes often at war with the United States, depended on bison for their way of life.
-(Other buffalo hunting tribes cannot tell of a single fight with the United States, namely tribes like the Assiniboine, the Hidatsa, the Gros Ventre, the Ponca and the Omaha).
+(Other buffalo-hunting tribes cannot tell of a single fight with the United States, namely tribes like the Assiniboine, the Hidatsa, the Gros Ventre, the Ponca and the Omaha).

 In 1874, President Ulysses S. Grant "pocket vetoed" a Federal bill to protect the dwindling bison herds, and in 1875 General Philip Sheridan pleaded to a joint session of Congress to slaughter the herds, to deprive the Indians of their source of food.
-By 1884, the American Bison was close to extinction.
+By 1884, the American bison was close to extinction.

 Subsequent settlers harvested bison bones to be sold for fertilizer.
-It was an important source of supplemental income for poorer farmers in the 1880s and early 1890s.
+It was an important source of supplemental income for poorer farmers, which lasted from the early 1880s until the early 1890s.